Give orzo a go, you’ll never look back.

 Chop your chorizo into small chunks, and finely slice 2 cloves of garlic and 1 whole red chilli.

 Place chorizo into a large pan, and fry until it starts to go crisp (3-4 minutes).
 Then add the chilli and the garlic.
 Once the garlic has softened (1—2 minutes) add your passata and 400ml of water.
+Give everything a stir and add the orzo.

 Bring to the boil, and then turn down to a medium heat.
 Allow it to simmer for 10-12 minutes, stirring occasionally so the orzo doesn’t stick to the bottom of the pan.